Heading out on a winter hike? Nice! In this post, you’ll find a huge set of winter hiking tips to keep you warm, safe, and happy. Let’s do this!

 - Waterproof layer

-3. Weather check
+2. Weather check

 Keep an eye on the weather in the area you are going to hike in for a couple of days before you set out.

 If there is a blizzard coming you don’t want to get caught out in that!
-A quick glance at a weather app can be a lifesaver.
+A glance at a weather app can be a lifesaver.

 Thinking about a hammock?
 Check out these winter hammock camping tips.

-3. Familiarize yourself with the area
+3. Know the area

 Do some research and look online at the area you will be hiking through.
 Are there any hidden dangers that may be harder to see covered in snow like small ravines etc.?